 - It is always beneficial for the student to work directly with University Collections before placement with an external agency becomes necessary.
 Costs incurred by collection agencies are added to the student’s past due balance and can include, but are not limited to, a percentage of the balance due the University, interest, skip tracing fees, fees incurred in obtaining legal documents, attorney fees, court costs, and fees charged to send notices via registered mail, or delivered by the Sheriff.

 - Once an account has been transferred to an outside agency, payment arrangements can no longer be made with the University of Pittsburgh.
 Students will then need to contact their collection agency directly to make payment.
-A students whose account has been transferred to an outside collection agency can find the contact information for the agency by logging into PittPAY or reviewing notifications sent from the collection agency.
+A student whose account has been transferred to an outside collection agency can find the contact information for the agency by logging into PittPAY or reviewing notifications sent from the collection agency.

 Former Students’ Access to PittPAY